DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet/dotnet-gettingstarted.md

 ```
 [//]: # (wizard-initialize-end)

-## Initialization Options
+### Initialization with Callback

-The SDK exposes various initialization options which can be set when initializing the DevCycle client:
+You can also setup a callback to be notified when the client is fully initialized and use `DevCycleLocalOptions` to further configure the client.

 ```csharp
 using System;